Miami RedHawks men's ice hockey: The Brotherhood (1999–2008)

-The Brotherhood

 Mark Mazzoleni left Miami to coach Harvard after the 1998-99 season.
 The RedHawks turned to former Miami player Enrico Blasi, who was working as an assistant coach at Denver under former Miami coach George Gwozdecky.
 Blasi, at the time, became the youngest head coach in Division I college hockey at 27 years old.

 Blasi established his program, calling it the Brotherhood, and brought the 23-14-4 (.610) 2003-04 RedHawks team to the 2004 NCAA Division I Men's Ice Hockey Tournament, losing 3–2 in the regional semi-final to eventual national champions Denver at the World Arena in Colorado Springs.
 The team was led by Derek Edwardson (2nd-Team All-American, 48 points) and Greg Hogeboom (42 points).

 Miami began a streak of 8-straight NCAA tournament appearances when the 2005-06 team finished 26-9-4 (.718) behind first-team All-American Andy Greene and the stellar goaltending duo of Jeff Zatkoff (2.02 GAA) and Charlie Effinger (1.83 GAA).
 Miami lost to Boston College 5-0 in front of a partisan crowd in the regional semi-finals at the DCU Center in Worcester, Massachusetts, in the 2006 NCAA Tournament.

 The RedHawks reached another level in 2006-07 with a 24-14-4 (.619) record, playing in the new Goggin Ice Center, advancing again to the 2007 NCAA Tournament, and winning their first NCAA tournament game, 2–1 over the top-seeded New Hampshire in the Verizon Wireless Arena in Manchester, New Hampshire.
 Miami then lost to Boston College 4-0 in the regional final.
 The 2006-07 team was led by 2nd-Team All-American Nathan Davis (21 goals, 50 points).